Awesome Web Content to Attract Bigger, Better Freelance Jobs and Clients

 Plain language writing is a very specific type of writing.
 Many freelancers claim to do plain language writing but few are actually experts.

 Genevieve has studied plain language, health literacy, readability principles for print and digital media, and patient education principles for years.
 “The ‘Why Plain Language?’ page, which I added at Lori’s suggestion, demonstrates my passion for plain language,” she says.
 “It shares a bit of what I know and what it’s like to work with me,” she says.

 Here’s part of Genevieve’s “Why Plain Language?” page.
 Note the link near the top to her samples of plain language writing.

 My extra web page focuses on targeted medical content.
 This is my marketing theme.
 Targeted medical content is more of a philosophy rather than a specific area of expertise.
 It’s my way of saying that I know what the audience(s) needs and write content that helps the client reach its audience(s).

 So here’s part of my targeted medical content page.

-Awesome Web Design to Attract Bigger, Better Freelance Clients
+Awesome Web Design to Attract Bigger, Better Freelance Jobs and Clients

 Work with a professional designer to highlight your content with a design that’s visually engaging, clear, and easy to navigate.